jigoshop/jigoshop/README.md

 Manage your stock levels and customer orders easily.
 Jigoshop has been engineered to make the boring parts of eCommerce, well, less boring!

-Built upon the WordPress core you get all the benefits of this global leading platform: free, easy to use, secure, highly customisable and with a great support community to hold your hand.

 Styled to work with Twenty Ten, setting up a clean stylish store is easy.

-Find out more on the official <a href="http://jigoshop.com" title="WordPress eCommerce">Jigoshop web site</a>.
+Find out more on the official [Jigoshop web site](http://jigoshop.com).

 ### Jigoshop core features: